GMP Certification, Is That Important?

 The FDA enforces GMP practices covered in 21 CFR 111 to assure quality standards are met in proper design, monitoring, and control of pharmaceutical

-Testing is a major part of FDA’s GMP quality system and includes identity testing of incoming materials and micro testing to rule out undesirable organisms.
+Testing is a major part of the FDA GMP quality system and includes identity testing of incoming materials and micro testing to rule out undesirable organisms.
 Additional testing may be required depending upon the substances in question.
 These regulations assure consumers of the identity, strength, quality, and purity of the produced dietary supplements and drug products.
-Click here.

 FDA Audits Dietary Supplement Manufacturers